 New students interested in applying for financial aid are encouraged to apply early.
 Financial aid forms are included in Graduate School application packets and may be filled out and returned with the other application papers.
 Colorado Graduate Fellowships.

-The Dean of Graduate Studies awards Colorado Fellowships based on the student's academic performance.
-Students need to be recommended by their departments.
+The departments and divisions award Colorado Fellowships based on the student's academic performance.
 Graduate Student Loans.